 Azure MCP Server 2.0 reached GA on April 10, 2026 — the biggest update since launch.
 The defining advancement: self-hosted remote HTTP deployment, closing the biggest gap from our previous review.
 Teams can now deploy Azure MCP as a centrally managed internal service with authentication, governance, and consistent configuration.
 Sovereign cloud support (Azure US Government) and comprehensive security hardening (SQL query parameterization, KQL input sanitization, SSRF protection) make this production-ready for regulated environments.

-The microsoft/mcp monorepo (3,084 stars, 473 forks) is the hub.
+The microsoft/mcp monorepo is the hub.
 But the strategy is unmistakably enterprise: Entra ID authentication, RBAC authorization, tool annotations for destructive operations, elicitation prompts for sensitive data.
 This is MCP designed for organizations, not hobbyists.
 Part of our Cloud & Infrastructure MCP category.

-⚠️ Security advisory: CVE-2026-32211 (CVSS 9.1, disclosed April 3, 2026) — a critical authentication flaw allowing unauthorized information disclosure over the network.
+⚠️ Security advisory (two open CVEs): CVE-2026-32211 (CVSS 9.1, disclosed April 3, 2026) — a critical authentication flaw allowing unauthorized information disclosure over the network.
 No authentication required to exploit.
-Microsoft has published mitigation guidance; patch is pending.
-Organizations should restrict network access to MCP Server instances and implement additional authentication layers through reverse proxies.
+Patch still pending 70+ days after disclosure.
+Separately, CVE-2026-26118 (SSRF in Azure MCP Server Tools) has been flagged as requiring an urgent patch.
+Organizations running Azure MCP Server should implement network-level restrictions and reverse proxy authentication immediately.

 What It Is